Walk your way

-May is National Walking Month and a great time of year to get more active and enjoy the natural beauty nearby.
+Walking is a great way to get more active and enjoy the natural beauty nearby.

 Walking or wheeling is a free, fun and flexible way to build exercise into your everyday routine or spend your leisure time.

-These stories have been put together by Worcestershire County Council, Active Herefordshire & Worcestershire, Herefordshire Council and Age UK Herefordshire & Worcestershire, to promote the benefits of walking in a collaborative campaign.
+These stories have been put together by Worcestershire County Council, Active Herefordshire and Worcestershire, Herefordshire Council and Age UK Wyvern, to promote the benefits of walking in a collaborative campaign.

 To find out more about walking in Worcestershire including our Health Walks, over 30 walking routes including circular walks and improvements , go to our Walking page.
 You can also find cycling guides there too.